Colts Neck Township, New Jersey: 19th century

+20th century

+The township retained its rural character into the 20th century, officially renaming itself Colts Neck Township in 1962.
+Suburbanization accelerated in the 1980s, transforming farmland into residential estates, though equestrian farms persisted.
+The Farmland Preservation Committee, established later, has protected nearly 1,000 acres, balancing growth with heritage.

 Community

-Colts Neck is a wealthy bedroom community in Central New Jersey, located within the New York metropolitan area.
-Many people choose to move to Colts Neck due to its open space and proximity to the Jersey Shore, while still being within commuting distance of New York City.
+Since the late 20th century, Colts Neck has been a wealthy bedroom community of New York City, located in Central New Jersey within the New York metropolitan area.
+Many people choose to move to Colts Neck due to its open space and proximity to the Jersey Shore, while still being within commuting distance of New York and North Jersey.
 The township's strict zoning ordinances have long kept out urban development and chain stores, allowing for locally owned businesses, while still being close to malls, movie theaters, and other amenities in neighboring communities.

 The township has a Farmland Preservation Committee which to date has preserved nearly 1000 acre of land, providing one way in which Colts Neck has been able to prevent large-scale development.
 The township has strict zoning regulations, and because there is no public water or sewage service, most homes must be built on lots covering a minimum of 2, 5 and 10 acre.

 Originally a farming community, Colts Neck has long been known for its large number of equestrian farms.
 From the 1950s into the 1970s many of Colts Neck's heavily wooded areas were developed with large colonial and ranch-style houses on acre-sized lots.
 In the 1980s and continuing into the 2000s much of the town's farm land has been replaced with large houses, mansions and sprawling estates, although a large number of equestrian farms remain.
 During this time period increasing home prices in northern New Jersey and New York City resulted in large numbers of people moving to central New Jersey, causing real estate prices in Colts Neck and surrounding towns to rise considerably over the course of the two decades.
 Colts Neck real estate prices remain high despite the economic downturn: as of November 2012, the average listing price of a house was $1,433,112 and the number of home sales is down 41.4% from the previous year.

-Many of Colts Neck's residents are professional business people who commute into New York City's financial district, as could be seen in the unusual proportion of the small community who were lost in the September 11, 2001 terrorist attacks upon the World Trade Center.
+Many of Colts Neck's residents are professional business people who commute into New York City's financial district, as could be seen in the unusual proportion of the small community who were lost in the September 11 terrorist attacks on the World Trade Center.
 A memorial garden dedicated to the five members of the community who were lost was created at the municipal center by sculptor Jim Gary, a member of the community who was raised in Colts Neck.
 The central feature of the memorial garden is his sculpture of metal and stained glass.

 In 2018, Colts Neck made national headlines when a man set his brother's mansion on fire, killing his brother, sister in law and their two children.